teambit/docs/docs/reference/ci-cd.md

 Possible reasons:

 - npmrc is not properly [configured](#bit-installed-components)
-- You do not have the right permissions on the Collection that the components are hosted in, and are therefore unable to access its components.
-Make sure you have at least read permissions for the collection that host the components.
+- You do not have the right permissions on the scope that the components are hosted in, and are therefore unable to access its components.
+Make sure you have at least read permissions for the scope that host the components.
 - Yarn does not send an authentication token when installing packages from a `yarn.lock` file.
 This is a [known issue](https://github.com/yarnpkg/yarn/issues/4451).
 Make sure `always-auth` is [configured in `.npmrc`](#bit-installed-components).

 ## Version and Export Components on CI